Welfare definition of economics: Criticism

 Marshall’s definition has been criticized by more recent economists, including Lionel Robbins.
 Robbins' criticisms include:

 (1)Narrows down the scope of economics.
 Marshall distinguishes between material and non-material welfare, and confines economics to the study of material welfare.
-Robbins feels that economists should r attention to material welfare.
+Robbins feels that economists should pay attention to material welfare.
 There are things that are "non-material" but they promote human welfare.
 Robbins cites “the services of doctors, lawyers, teachers, dancers, engineers, professors".
 These goods "satisfy our wants and are scarce in supply”.
 Some economists feel that Marshall's definition of "material" includes both goods and services, and that Robbins is either misreading Marshall's text, or creating a straw man argument.

 (2) Assumes equivalency between welfare and economic activity.
 For Robbins, there are economic activities which do not promote human welfare.
 For example, the sale of cocaine or heroin.
 Here Robbins says, “Why talk of welfare at all?
 Why not throw away the mask altogether”.

 (3) It is a vague concept.
 According to Robbins, “welfare” is a vague concept to use to define economics because it is subjective.
 Economics is a quantitative science; but welfare cannot be quantitatively measured, and two persons cannot agree on what creates or improves welfare.

 (4) It involves value judgement.
 Finally the word “welfare” in Marshall’s definition brings economics to the realm of ethics.
 Robbins would prefer that economics remain neutral in assessing the results of economic transactions..